← Back to Resources

 How a Healthcare Attorney Helps

-The licensing process is complex enough that attempting it without experienced legal counsel often results in delays, deficiencies, and unnecessary costs.
+The licensing process is complex enough that attempting it without experienced legal counsel often results in delays and deficiency findings.
 A healthcare attorney who regularly handles home health agency licensing can provide significant value at every stage.

 An experienced attorney will review and prepare your complete application package to ensure nothing is missing, draft or review your policies and procedures manual to meet all DOH requirements, advise on entity formation and corporate structure, coordinate insurance requirements, prepare your agency for the DOH survey, respond to deficiency findings, and help you establish contracts with MLTC plans and other payers once licensed.